Funding for Community Colleges

 Even though more US colleges and universities are making financial aid and scholarships available to international students, most international students at US colleges and universities still must rely on their own sources of funds to pay for their education - like family funds, loans and savings.
 And the cost of education in the US continues to rise, both in tuition and other costs.

-If that student spent the first two years at Manatee Community College in Bradenton Florida (at $20,100 tuition and living expenses per year), and then 2 years at the University of Florida, the student still graduates with a University of Florida degree, but only spends a total of $100,610, saving over $20,000.
+If that student spent the first two years at Manatee Community College in Bradenton Florida, and then 2 years at the University of Florida, the student still graduates with a University of Florida degree, but saves over $20,000.
 There are many examples where the savings are even greater, but you get the idea.

 US students have known this for years, and have been taking advantage of this system of community colleges.
 For US students, community colleges often also have the advantage of being close to home, so students can live at home and even continue to work, while paying the reduced tuition, making education even more affordable.